WP Buffs Blog |

 Step 1: Set Up Your Google Analytics and Google Tag Manager accounts

-First, we recommend settings up a Google Analytics account if you do not already have one.
-If you do already have an Analytics account, have your Tracking ID to hand.
+First, we recommend setting up a Google Analytics account if you do not already have one.
+If you do already have an Analytics account, have your Tracking ID on hand.

 While it’s not 100 percent necessary to have an Analytics account set up before installing Google Tag Manager, you’ll need at least one Google product to create a new tag and make sure it’s working.
 For the purpose of this demonstration, we use Google Analytics, since most site owners have this set up already.